 Questioning Strategies Tasks & Activities What can we say about the topic?
-Use shared or shared dialogic reading or anchor read How do you feel about it? apply text comprehension strategies to read and information about the topic.
-What are some things we have learned about the topic?
-Use think alouds to help students gather information about the topic that supports their opinion.
+Model how to select appropriate informational sources.
+What facts and details in the informational sources describe the topic? • Ensure students are using the appropriate level of text comprehension strategy to read and gather facts and • What are some things we have learned about the topic? details about the topic or have students explore various informational sources about the topic (e.g., experiences, interviews, video, etc.).
 Have we answered our questions about the topic?
-Scribe information into a graphic organizer or other outline strategy (e.g., L-what I've "learned" about the topic within a KWHL chart).
+Use think-aloud to support students gather facts, details, and other information about their topic.
+How can we write down what we've learned about the topic?
+Scribe facts and details into a graphic organizer or other outline strategies (e.g., L: What I've "learned" about the How can we group our facts and details into categories? topic within a KWHL chart to create notes).

-☐ Elaborate on the purpose of the text.
+□ Elaborate on the purpose of the text

-Develop an opinion by providing supporting details.
+Develop ideas by providing supporting details.

-Questioning Strategies Tasks & Activities What more can you tell others about how you feel about the topic?
-Encourage students to tell more about how they feel about the topic.
-If needed, have students revisit sources.
-Scribe additional information within an opinion writing graphic organizer or outline strategy.
+Questioning Strategies Tasks & Activities • What more can we learn and tell others about the topic?
+Encourage students to learn more about the topic.
+If needed, have students revisit the information sources.
+Scribe additional facts and details within the graphic organizer or outline strategy.